Any kind of business funding for new businesses under one year old can be considered startup loans.

 Even one late payment with a single business credit card could lower your credit score.

 Habitually making late payments across several cards could have a seriously detrimental effect on your business’s credit health.
+It's generally harder to get financing if your business has bad credit.

 This could make it even more difficult to get loans when you need them in the future.